All Episodes

 Hi, welcome back.

-Rush Limbaugh at 800-282-2882.
+Rush Limbo at 800-282-2882.

-And the email address uh rush at eIBNet.com.
+And the email address, rush at EIBNet.com.

-Uh let's go back to these um audio sound bites.
+Let's go back to these audio soundbites.

-I asked Cookie to go back to the archives today because of this prurient interest in sex that uh the media just can't get enough of.
+I asked Cookie to go back to the archives today because of this prurient interest in sex that the media just can't get enough of.

 And Brian Ross at ABC can't get enough of and provide enough of.

-Uh all of these salacious details that are irrelevant in terms of journalism.
+All of these salacious details that are irrelevant in terms of journalism.

 Foley is gone.

-Uh in fact, you know what?
+In fact, you know what?

-Let me do a Brian Ross impersonation.
+In fact, let me do a Brian Ross impersonation.

-Well, here's a list that I would like, and here's a list that I would like made public.
+Well, here's a list that I would like and here's a list that I would like made public.

-And I want a list for every liberal in the House of Representatives.
+I want a list about sexual preferences too and I want a list for every liberal in the House of Representatives.

 And it's very simple.

-Or do you want the woman on top?
+You prefer the missionary style or do you want the woman on top?

 And I'll tell you why I ask.

-Because missionary is active male, woman on top is passive male, and we're at war, and we need active males.
+Woman on top is passive male and we're at war and we need active males.

 We need active males.

-What is your preference, liberal democrats?
+What is your preference, Liberal Democrats?

 I want a list.

-I mean, they sit there and they talk about how low ball and scum and low rent talk radio is.
+I mean, they sit there and they talk about how lowball and scum and low-rent talk radio is.

 Take a look at major broadcast networks and the way they are covering this story.

-Snurdly's looking at me like he can't believe what I just did.
+Snerdley's looking at me like he can't believe what I just did.

-Well, I did it, I did it, and it was more than seven seconds of it, so we can't hit the dump button.
+And there was more than seven seconds of it, so we can't hit the dump button.

 It's out there.